 3 – 5 months.
 Same deal as the mascara.

 Lipstick and Lip Gloss

 1 year for cream blushes, 2 years for powder.
-You will also know they are going bad if the colour starts to get cakey or darken.

 2 uses for cheap makeup sponges (one use each side), 1 month for higher quality ones which may come with a cleanser to allow for more re-uses.
 Old sponges don’t work as well and are great at collecting bacteria!